-Spousal maintenance is financial assistance paid after separation from one partner to another.
+Spousal maintenance is the financial assistance that is paid after separation from one partner to another.
 The purpose of spousal maintenance is so that a person can meet their expenses if their own income is unable to cover their living expenses.
-The application or defence of a claim for spousal maintenance typically require the help of spousal maintenance lawyer as there are many points that need to be considered to assess how much is paid.
+The application for or defence of a claim for spousal maintenance typically requires the help of a spousal maintenance lawyer, as there are many points that need to be considered when assessing how much should be paid.

-In Australia there is a general position that that each party is responsible to support and maintain the other as far as they can.
+In Australia, there is a general position that each party is responsible for supporting and maintaining the other as far as they can.

 Spousal maintenance is financial support from an ex-defacto or ex-spouse that is commonly ordered to allow one person to acquire new skills or retrain following separation.
 This can be ordered to give that person the ability to support themselves while they are retraining.

-If you are unable support yourself then you may consider applying for spousal maintenance.
+If you are unable to support yourself, you may consider applying for spousal maintenance.
 Spousal maintenance is different to a property settlement.
-To obtain spousal maintenance following separation or divorce you will need to complete some documents that outline your financial position and also the financial position of your former partner.
+To obtain spousal maintenance following separation or divorce, you will need to complete some documents that outline your financial position and also the financial position of your former partner.
 This will outline all your income and expenses.

 Spousal maintenance is usually opposed by the other party.
-It can be negotiated but most people need to apply to the court to obtain a judgement or court order to receive spousal maintenance.
-A spousal maintenance lawyer will help you with the claim and make sure you cover each point as fully as possible to strengthen your case.
+It can be negotiated, but most people need to apply to the court to obtain a judgement or court order to receive spousal maintenance.
+A spousal maintenance lawyer can help you with the claim and make sure you cover each point as fully as possible to strengthen your case.

 Spousal maintenance can take the form of a lump sum payment or periodic payments.

-There are also time limits that apply for when you can apply for spousal maintenance for married couples an application has to be made within 12 months of the divorce becoming final.
-For de facto couple it is within 2 years from the date of the breakdown of the de facto relationship.
+There are time limits that apply for when you can apply for spousal maintenance.
+For married couples, an application has to be made within 12 months of the divorce becoming final.
+For a de facto couple, it is within 2 years from the date of the breakdown of the de facto relationship.

-If you have received a request for spousal maintenance from your former spouse or de facto partner you should act swiftly to ensure that you comply with any deadlines.
-If you miss a certain timeframe then you could end up financially much worse off with the Court having the ability to order you to pay spousal maintenance without you being present.
+If you have received a request for spousal maintenance from your former spouse or de facto partner, you should act swiftly to ensure that you comply with any deadlines.
+If you miss a certain timeframe, you could end up financially much worse off, with the court having the ability to order you to pay spousal maintenance without you being present.

-If you are seeking to make a claim or defend a claim for spousal maintenance our family lawyers can assist and provide clear legal advice.
+If you are seeking to make a claim or defend a claim for spousal maintenance, our spousal maintenance lawyer in Melbourne can assist and provide clear legal advice.

 All enquiries are treated confidentially.